gwsystems/composite/src/components/implementation/simple_vmm/vm_dev.md

 component against the image its script names, building that image if needed.
 So a Composite build for a system with no VM in it costs nothing extra.

-A `guest/vmlinux.manifest` is installed beside the image recording the kernel version, the config and initramfs hashes, and the program list, so an image in a build tree can always be identified.
+A `vmlinux-<recipe>-<kver>.manifest` is installed beside each image recording the kernel version, the config and initramfs hashes, and the program list, so an image in a build tree can always be identified.

-**Kernel version.** It comes from whichever cos-vmimg commit the submodule is pinned to — currently the `kernel-5.15.107` tag. cos-vmimg's `main` tracks the current kernel and older lines are frozen as tags, so moving the guest forward is a deliberate submodule bump rather than something that changes underneath this tree.
+**Kernel version.** It comes from whichever cos-vmimg commit the submodule is pinned to; `.gitmodules` records the tag. cos-vmimg's `main` tracks the current kernel and older lines are frozen as tags, so moving the guest forward is a deliberate submodule bump rather than something that changes underneath this tree.

 **Testing the guest without Composite.** The same image boots under plain QEMU, which is much faster to iterate on: